 • organising or promoting lawful activity for an industrial association; and

 • representing or advancing the views, claims or interests of an industrial association and taking part in industrial action.

 “Adverse action” may include dismissing the employee, injuring the employee, altering the position of employee to the employee’s prejudice or discriminating between the employee and other employees of the employer.

-Part 3–1 of the FW Act also provides for what were formerly described as “unlawful terminations” (div 4 Workplace Relations Act 1996 (Cth) (“WR Act”), now largely repealed and replaced by the FW Act – see Employment contracts, awards and agreements).
+The FW Act (pt 3–1) also provides for the formerly named “unlawful terminations” (div 4 Workplace Relations Act 1996 (Cth) (“WR Act”), now largely repealed and replaced by the FW Act – see Employment contracts, awards and agreements).

-Section 351 of the FW Act prohibits discrimination on the grounds of race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
-Similar to the WR Act, the FW Act prevents termination of employment on one or more of those grounds.
+The FW Act (s 351) prohibits discrimination on the grounds of race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
+Similar to the WR Act, the FW Act prevents termination of employment any of these grounds.
 However, the FW Act extends the protection by prohibiting not just termination, but any “adverse action”.